Akshay-Mittha-1324/Akshay-Mittha-1324/README.md

 ## About Me

-I'm an Electronics and Computer Engineering student with a deep interest in **low-level programming** and **embedded software development**.
+I'm an Electronics Engineer with a deep interest in **low-level programming** and **embedded software development**.
 I focus on building systems close to the hardware — writing efficient C code, understanding microcontroller internals, and exploring the Linux ecosystem.
 My goal is to become a proficient **Embedded Software Engineer** who bridges hardware and software with precision.

 - Currently mastering **Advanced C** and **Embedded C**
 - Exploring **Embedded Linux** and **System Programming**